gurtej154/Personal-platform-project/README.md

 Welcome to the repository of Personal Portfolio Project, which showcases my skills, services, projects and experiences in mulitple area's, but mostly focusing on software developement.

-## Table of Contents - Weatherex - Weather Dashboard - Project
+## Table of Contents - Personal Portfolio Project

 - [Project-Overview](#Project-Overview)
 - [User-Interface](#User-Interface)